isaccanedo/yunikorn-web/README.md

 ## Construir

-Run `make build` to build the project.
+Execute `make build` para compilar o projeto.
 The build artifacts will be stored in the `dist/` directory.
 Use `make build-prod` for a production build.
 Production builds will add the `--prod` flag to the angular build.

 ### Docker image build